mbheinen/bpa-ipf-tsp/docs/basic/record_formats.rst

 Overview
 ========
-This chapter describes all data record formats recognized by BPF.
+This chapter describes all data record formats recognized by IPF.
 Most, but not all of them are also available in the GUI interface.
 The record descriptions are organized alphabetically by record ID as you go through the chapter (except for the DC bus records which follow the AC bus records).
 The table below enables you to quickly locate a specific record format entry.
 The table also gives you a quick description of each record format.

 Each entry has a card image that shows you where to put both identification and data information and where the implicit decimal point (if any) is located.
 Please note that all information must be in the correct columns; you will experience processing errors otherwise.
 Each card image has a legend showing whether data is required, optional, or ignored.